materialsvirtuallab/megnet/README.md

 ## Usage

-A fast model building tool is in the `megnet.model` submodule, and the corresponding tests explain the usage mechanisms.

-A simple model is as follows.
+A fast model building tool is in the `megnet.model` module, and the corresponding tests explain the usage.
+A simple model building example is as follows:

 ```python
 from keras.layers import Input, Dense